swiftlang/swiftly/Documentation/SwiftlyDocs.docc/getting-started.md

 @TabNavigator {
     @Tab("Linux") {
-        If you are using Linux then you can verify and extract the archive like this:
+        If you are using Linux then you can download the binary:

         ```
+        curl -L https://download.swift.org/swiftly/linux/swiftly-$(uname -m).tar.gz > swiftly.tar.gz
-        tar zxf swiftly-x.y.z.tar.gz
+        tar zxf swiftly.tar.gz
         ```

         Now run swiftly init to finish the installation: